Quizartinib Improves Survival in Patients with Relapsed Acute Myeloid Leukemia

-According to the drug developer the novel precision cancer medicine, quizartinib improves the survival of individuals with relapsed/refractory acute myeloid leukemia (AML) with FLT3-ITD mutations when compared to standard salvage chemotherapy.1
+The novel precision cancer medicine, quizartinib improves the survival of individuals with relapsed/refractory acute myeloid leukemia (AML) with FLT3-ITD mutations when compared to standard salvage chemotherapy.(1)

-Acute myeloid leukemia (AML) is diagnosed in approximately 20,000 individuals each year in the United States.
-It is an aggressive leukemia, with the lowest survival rates of any acute leukemias.
+Acute myeloid leukemia is diagnosed in approximately 20,000 individuals each year in the United States.
+It is an aggressive leukemia, with the lowest survival rate of any acute leukemias.
 Standard therapy for AML has remained essentially unchanged in the past 25 years, demonstrating a clear need for novel strategies.
-The five-year survival rate of AML reported from 2005 to 2011 was approximately 26 percent.2
+The five-year survival rate of AML reported from 2005 to 2011 was approximately 26%.
+(2)

 AML prevents certain immune cells from developing properly, leaving them in immature stages.
 These cancerous cells, referred to as “blasts,” are not able to fight infection as intended, and rapidly accumulate in the body.
 This crowds out other blood cells so that they are not able to carry out their essential functions.